 Check the News and Events sections of the website regularly.

 The Advanced Degrees Program is designed to increase professional knowledge in the practice of ministry.
 Classes are held for three weeks in the summer and allow development of the relationship between practice of ministry and studies in Scripture, history and theology.
 The program goes beyond the M.Div., but still gives you the assets of seminary education: learning in community with a cycle of daily prayer and worship in the Anglican tradition.

 The DuBose Lectures and Alumni/ae Gathering offer an opportunity to return to the Mountain, reacquaint with old friends, and learn something new.
-Check out this year’s speaker.
+Check out this year’s speaker and schedule.